 - A final report is required of each awardee, no later than one month after the conference/meeting has taken place.
-Final reports should be emailed to firstname.lastname@example.org with the subject line "Travel Award Report".
-The report should include a photograph of the awardee at the conference/meeting (if photographs of the presentation are not allowed, a photograph taken anywhere at the meeting site is acceptable) and a discussion of the benefits that the awardee received by attending the conference/meeting to present her data.
+Final reports should be emailed to email@example.com with the subject line "Travel Award Report".
+The report should include a photograph of the awardee at the conference/meeting (if possible) and a discussion of the benefits that the awardee received by attending the conference/meeting to present the awardee's data.
 The report should be no longer than 1-page typed (double-spaced).
 No subsequent awards will be made to an awardee who fails to meet the reporting requirements and the awardee's advisor (if applicable) and department will be notified of this deficiency.

 - Awardees are expected to cooperate with any publicity releases regarding the award of these travel funds.